sjzeil/automat/docs/src/jbake/content/newProblems.md

 Suppose, for the sake of example, you wanted to create a problem in which students were asked to create a FA recognizing hte language over {0,1} of strings ending with a 1.

+# Step 1: Create the problem

 1. Browse to the base address of the Automat editor: `https://`...`/automat.cgi`

 2. Create a unique label for your problem.
 This will be used as a directory name, so limit it to alphabetic character, numeric digits, hyphens and underscores.
 Let's use, for the sake of example, "FA-ends-with-1".

 3. In your browser modify your URL by adding "?problem=" and your label to the end.
 You should wind up with something like `https://`...`/automat.cgi?problem=FA-ends-with-1`

+# Step 2: Create the instructor's solution

 4. Now go ahead and create your solution to this problem.